Our payment terminals are able to accept credit and debit cards from the following card schemes:

 Your staff then checks the signature:

 - If a signature is approved, no action is necessary.

 - If a signature is declined, the payment needs to be refunded.

 In this scenario, we recommend delaying auto-capture of payments on the Adyen payments platform to prevent unnecessary reservation or transfer of funds.
 To configure this, refer to Delayed capture.

 All credit and debit cards follow the same payment flow.
 You can read more about this in our make a payment documentation.

 Transaction routing and refunds

-Adyen terminals support both Credit and Debit cards.
-Depending on transaction routing, a Debit card may either be processed over a Debit network like Maestro, Interac, and Pulse, or over a Credit network like MasterCard and Visa.
-All Credit networks are dual-messaging meaning that we are able to trigger a referenced refund against an existing transaction.
-Some Debit networks however are single-messaging meaning that a referenced refund cannot be performed and that the refund must be done by inserting the card into the terminal.
+Adyen terminals support both credit and debit cards.
+Depending on transaction routing, a debit card is processed either over a debit network like Maestro, Interac, and Pulse, or over a credit network like MasterCard and Visa.
+All credit networks are dual-messaging, meaning that we are able to trigger a referenced refund against an existing transaction.
+Some debit networks however are single-messaging, meaning that a referenced refund cannot be performed and that the refund must be done by inserting the card into the terminal.